napari/napari-svg/docs/index.md

 # Welcome to napari-svg

-An io plugin for reading and writing svg files with napari
+An io plugin for writing svg files with napari